johanalex566/BridgePattern/README.md

 Best definition

-Its purpose is to decouple an abstraction from its implementation so that the can vary independently
+Its purpose is to split a class hierarchy through composition to reduce coupling

 What challenges the bridge pattern helps to overcome?